kaliberjs/build/docs/src/content/server/index.raw.md

 ### Helmet

 By default we have the `hsts` setting set to `false` because SSL offloading (and setting the `hsts` headers) is done (in our case) by the load balancer.
-Because this is not the case for every hoster we allow you to adjust the configuration:
+Because this is not the case for every hosting service we allow you to adjust the configuration:

 ```js
 module.exports = {